David Avadon: America's "premier exhibition pickpocket"

 Avadon developed a stage act featuring his talent as a pickpocket.
 Avadon's pickpocketing act became his trademark.
 In his act, Avadon invited audience members onto the stage to observe his illusions and would then return an array of possessions, including watches, wallets, checkbooks, keys, belts and neckties, that he had lifted from the unsuspecting observers.
 Avadon promoted himself as "a daring pickpocket with dashing finesse" and "the country's premier exhibition pickpocket, one of the few masters in the world of this underground art."
 He performed his pickpocket act in the United States, Japan, Canada and Great Britain.

 Technical expertise

 Avadon became a recognized expert on pickpocketing.
 In addition to his stage act, he educated police officers and security guards on techniques for spotting pickpockets and lectured on the topic.
 He was also a technical advisor on pickpocketing for television and motion pictures.
 In 2007, Avadon wrote a book about the history of pickpocketing, Cutting Up Touches: A Brief History of Pockets and the People Who Pick Them.

 Writings

 Avadon contributed to a book on the noted magician, Joe Berg.

 Death

 In August 2009, Avadon died from a heart attack while exercising at a fitness club in Santa Monica, California.
+His interment was at Hollywood Forever Cemetery.